jayvenn21/vipproj2/README.md

 DEPENDENCIES:
-Below are the dependencies needed to install in the terminal (we have used VScode) before running the program: pip install transformers torch sentencepiece scikit-learn accelerate VaderSentiment pip install streamlit (for using the streamlit version)
+Below are the dependencies needed to install in the terminal (we have used VScode) before running the program:

-RUNNING IN LOCAL TERMINAL:
-python main_gui.py

-RUNNING STREAMLIT VERSION
-python -m streamlit run main_streamlit.py
+- transformers
+- torch
+- sentencepiece
+- scikit-learn
+- accelerate
+- VaderSentiment
+- gradio

 FOR EACH FEATURE:
 - Summarize (t5-base): place some text as input